Qualysec

 How Much Does Penetration Testing Cost in California?

 The cost of a penetration test in California usually costs between $5,000 to $150,000+ based on the scope, complexity and requirements of the compliance process.
 The cost that small businesses tend to pay varies between $8,000-$20,000, mid-sized firms spend between $20,000-$50,000, and large businesses spend between $50,000-$150,000+ and above every year.
 In California, data protection laws are stringent, and the cost of doing business is relatively higher than elsewhere in America.
-Therefore, penetration testing cost California businesses 15-25 per cent more than the national average.
+Therefore, penetration testing costs California businesses 15-25 percent more than the national average.

 How Different Types of Penetration Tests Affect Costs in California